endorlabs/backstage-plugin/README.md

 2. **Create a Branch**: Make your changes in a new branch
 3. **Submit a Pull Request**: Once your changes are ready, submit a pull request
 4. **Code Review**: Wait for a maintainer to review your changes

-## Future Enhancements

-- Extend to provide support for a package annotation (to support monorepo configurations)
-- Publish the plugins to NPM
-- List plugin within the Backstage [plugin directory](https://backstage.io/docs/plugins/add-to-directory)